SAP/fundamental-ngx/README.md

 ## Download and Installation

-#### 1. Download Fundamental NGX and its peer dependencies:
+#### 1. Download Fundamental NGX, Fiori Fundamentals and ng-bootstrap

-`npm install --save @ng-bootstrap/ng-bootstrap fundamental-ui@1.1.0 fundamental-ngx`
+`npm install --save fiori-fundamentals fundamental-ngx @ng-bootstrap/ng-bootstrap`

-#### 2. Include the Fundamental UI CSS in your Angular application.
+#### 2. Include the Fiori Fundamentals CSS in your Angular application.
 Open your `angular.json` file and add the following to the `styles` array:

-`"./node_modules/fundamental-ui/dist/fundamental-ui.css"`
+`"./node_modules/fiori-fundamentals/dist/fiori-fundamentals.css"`

 Note the path may be different if your CLI configuration is not in the root of your project directory or if you have set a custom root.